legionpro/LgnAssesment-Swift-UIKit-Converter/README.md

 - This Git Repository contains a detailed commit history and reflects all development stages.

-- Used third-party libraries - Lottie API and  some UIKit Types extensions.
+- Used third-party libraries - Lottie API (needs to be updated before) and  some UIKit Types extensions.

 - Implemented small list of countries in separate file (just as for demo) - it can be easily updated.